Citrus Leafminer Overview:

 Your vulnerable bees:

-- However, another insecticide warning that I would like to draw your attention to (which may not be on the label) is about bees.
+- Another insecticide warning that I would like to draw your attention to (which may not be on the label of insecticides) is about bees.